naukri-engineering/Suggestor/README.md

 This library provides a widget named `CustomAutoCompleteEditText`  that shows completion suggestions automatically while the user is typing.
-The list of suggestions is displayed in a drop down menu from which the user can choose an item to replace the content of the edit box with.
+The list of suggestions is fetched real time from a given URL and displayed in a drop down menu from which the user can choose an item to replace the content of the edit box with.

- The library includes following features and functionalities :
+**Features and functionalities**
  - Obtain list of suggestions from a given url
  - Support for multiple substrings separated with defined tokens
  - Cache the url responses automatically.
 Please note that the URL should return appropriate `cache-control` header for caching to work.